urasil/FOLSAT/README.md

 # FOLSAT
-A tool for checking satisfiability of FOL formulas.
+A tool for checking satisfiability of FOL formulas that uses no external libraries.

 ## Instructions
 The input has to be very specific.
 The first line of input file has to be SAT, PARSE or both in order to be understood by the tool.